WEIWEI-workingcode/First-Repository/README.md

-# First-Repository
+# WEI WEI 'S First-Repository
-The first repository for learning Git and Github
+The first repository for learning Git and Github!